-\paragraph{Busting} Ghost observations model place-holders of what data existed between the data we observed and inferred at polling cycles for each key individually.
-After the initial optimistic Bridging phase, our process begins to look at each zone, and examines keys in relation to each other and incorporates additional evidence to detect if a ghost assumption can be refuted (and thereby \emph{busted}).
-For this, additional measured data (such as {\tt NS}, {\tt SOA}, {\tt A}, and associated {\tt RRSIG}s) allows the process to determine if, or how, a ghost should be busted.
+Ghost observations model place-holders of inferred data that may have existed between the data we observed.
+For each zone, after the initial optimistic Bridging phase, our process begins to examine keys in relation to each other and incorporating additional evidence to detect if a ghost assumption can be refuted (and thereby \emph{busted}).
+For this, additional measured data (such as {\tt NS}, {\tt SOA}, {\tt A}, and associated {\tt RRSIG}s) allow the process to determine if, or how, a ghost should be busted.
 For example, if a ghost bridges a key, but another key was seen during that time, we can determine the ghost-key was not present for the period when the other key was seen.
-Or, monitoring a child zone will necessarily prompt the system to poll the {\tt DS}, and thereby record the {\tt RRSIG}(s) in use at parent zone, which would reveal the {\tt DNSKEY}(s) in use there.
 The ghost is, then, busted by truncating it to the time interval(s) that are not covered by the other key.
-Alternately, if ghosts for two keys overlap between a transition (as seen in Figure~\ref{fig:gap-multikey}), information about which of them was able to verify signatures over other measured data is used to determine when one key was removed and the other was present, and truncate ghost overlaps accordingly.
+Alternately, if ghosts for two keys overlap between a transition (see Figure~\ref{fig:gap-multikey}), information about which of them was able to verify signatures over other measured data is used to determine when one key was removed and the other was present, and truncate ghost overlaps accordingly.
 Overall, ghosts may be truncated if a zone's data was observed and the key was absent, and affirmed if a ghost's key was seen to be signing other records.
 Ghosts which may have been causes by measurement outages are removed altogether.
 Gaps caused by outages are distinguished through their relatively long duration.
-For our purposes, we take the yearly statistics of our measurement system's crawl times, \ie a complete round of polling all zones, to bust gaps caused by outages: for any given year all gaps that are larger than the mean crawl time plus four standard deviations are considered as an \emph{outage gap}, are busted and removed.
+For our purposes, we take the yearly statistics of our measurement system crawl times, \ie a complete round of polling all zones, to bust gaps caused by outages: for any given year all gaps that are larger than the mean crawl time plus four standard deviations are considered as an \emph{outage gap}, are busted and removed.
 While the removal of long-ghosts could result in missed key transitions and key management behaviors, not removing them could alternately enshrine inaccurate assumptions.